Jewels of Diana, Princess of Wales: Tiffany five-row signature bracelet

 In 1994, Princess Diana and her son Prince William were in the box at central court during the Wimbledon tennis tournament.
-The Princess was photographed extensively wearing an 18kt gold Signature Tiffany 5 row Bracelet from 1992.
-The Princess was also seen wearing the bracelet and the matching earrings on 3 July 1994 at the Wimbledon men's final.
+The princess was photographed extensively wearing an 18 carat gold Signature Tiffany five-row bracelet from 1992.
+The princess was also seen wearing the bracelet and the matching earrings on 3 July 1994 at the Wimbledon men's final.

 Gold "P R" link bracelet

-Little is known about this delicate gold bracelet other than the fact that photos of the Princess wearing this bracelet made the cover of People magazine, 11 March 1996 titled "DI-Vorce" - Princess Diana's Divorce Begins.
+Little is known about this delicate gold bracelet other than the fact that photographs of the princess wearing this bracelet made the cover of People magazine, 11 March 1996 titled "DI-Vorce" - Princess Diana's Divorce Begins.

 Pair of sapphire cabochon and diamond bracelets

 Originally worn as a necklace on 14 November 1985 for a State Banquet for the Emir of Qatar.
-The Princess later converted the necklace into a pair of sapphire cabochon and diamond bracelet and wore them at the Night of Childhood in Versailles event on 28 November 1994.
+The princess later converted the necklace into a pair of sapphire cabochon and diamond bracelets and wore them at the Night of Childhood in Versailles event on 28 November 1994.

 Gold overlap bangle

-On 24 April 1991 the Princess went to an AIDS hostel for children.
+On 24 April 1991 the princess visited an AIDS hospice for children in Toronto, Canada.
 Here she was photographed wearing multiple gold pieces of jewellery including a gold overlapping bangle and a long gold cross necklace.
-The latter was sold privately and now is in the collection of a young Australian.
+The latter was sold privately and now owned by an Australian collector.

 Five-strand pearl bracelet with emerald cut aquamarine stone and diamond flower clasp

-A five-strand pearl bracelet set in 24 carat gold with a large aquamarine stone and a diamond flower clasp was given to the Princess during her early days into the royal family and she constantly wore it in the 80s and after her divorce.
+A five-strand pearl bracelet set in 24 carat gold with a large aquamarine stone and a diamond flower clasp was given to the princess during her early days into the royal family and she constantly wore it in the 80s and after her divorce.
 It has regularly been misquoted as being part of a set as she had started wearing an aquamarine ring that was of almost an identical size to the bracelet; but the bracelet was in fact a pre-existing piece in her collection, having been a gift during her early days as a royal.
 Another inaccuracy reported by the media was that she had two 5-strand pearl bracelets, one with a diamond flower clasp and another with an aquamarine clasp.
 But it was later discovered to be the one piece with different sides of the bracelet to have different clasps.
-Candid photographs taken of the Princess on 9 November 1982 while she was at The Guildhall in London for a fashion show raising funds for Birthright (the charity for which she was patron) show both sides of the bracelet clearly.
+Photographs taken of the princess on 9 November 1982 while she was at The Guildhall in London for a fashion show raising funds for Birthright (the charity for which she was patron) show both sides of the bracelet clearly.

 Gold bracelet with heart charm

-This bracelet, which was very similar to her gold cable link bracelet was worn by the Princess during her early years of marriage.
+This bracelet, which was very similar to her gold cable link bracelet was worn by the princess during her early years of marriage.
 The bracelet was first worn on 4 April 1983 and then worn a few more times before being worn for the last time on 1 January 1984.
 Authors such as Andrew Morton have speculated that it was a gift from her husband during their "happy" years of their marriage.